RaspberryPiFoundation/scratch-curriculum/en-GB/catch-the-dots/index.md

 ---
 title: Catch the Dots
-materials: ["Club Leader Resources/*.*", "Project Resources/*.*"]
-beta: true
+description: Learn how to make a dot-catching game.
+layout: project
 notes: "Catch the Dots - notes.md"
-layout: project
 ---

 # Introduction { .intro }